idetectortool/idetector/prompt_design.md

     "audit_rule4":"A function that contains obvious filters for SQL-sensitive keywords such as and, or, update, ', and \" in its content can be considered an SQL injection filtering function. note that: Some sanitizers may mix sql and xss filtering together, and this counts as sanitizers",

-    "output":"Return the results to me in JSON format.
+    "output":"Return the results to me in JSON format",.

     output_format if as below